N-BodyShop/NBSE/content/_index.md

 for ChaNGa and gasoline users and developers, followed by a three-day conference on August 19-21.
 The conference will feature talks from PIs, postdocs, and students in the N-Body Shop highlighting our work on star formation, galaxy evolution, cosmology and more.

+Conference sessions will be streamed on zoom, connect with [this link](https://wisconsin-edu.zoom.us/j/96362006211?pwd=WK0dq3UBdIBM1pyEzvtHyaaVhRPE29.1)

 | __SOC__ | __LOC__ |
 | ------- | ------- |
 | Chair: Ben Keller (University of Memphis) | Chair: Philip Chang (UW Milwaukee) |